 Gaining Canadian Work Experience

-Newcomers to the Prince Edward Island labour market may find it beneficial to gain work experience by volunteering, or participating in unpaid work terms, with a business or an industry that pertains to your skills, training, and/or interests.
+Newcomers to the PEI labour market may find it beneficial to gain work experience by volunteering, or participating in unpaid work terms, with a business or an industry that pertains to your skills, training, and/or interests.
 Such experience will assist you to become familiar with the local labour market, understanding Canadian employer expectations, making business connections, improving your English language skills, and gaining valuable experience for your resumé.

 Volunteer positions are rarely advertised, and it may be helpful for you to make direct contact with business owners to arrange for a work term.
 This may be a valuable pre-arrival activity, which may result in better long-term employment outcomes and quicker integration into the PEI labour market.